emjjkk/emjjkk/README.md

-Thanks for visiting - you must really have a lot of time on your hands-

-Heyo, I'm a college student and software developer based for now in Rwanda, and I'm currently focusing on full-stack web development.
-I'm familiar with Javascript- (NextJS, Astro, Remix, etc) and Python (Flask, Django) based frameworks for web development.
-I can also build cross-platform mobile apps with React Native and other things like discord bots, chrome extensions, and tampermonkey scripts.
-I also have some self-taught skills in ethical hacking so I occassionally do bug bounty.
+I'm a uni cs student currently specializing in full-stack webdev.
+I work mostly with Javascript- (NextJS, Astro) and Python- (Flask, Django) based frameworks.
+I also build other things like discord bots, chrome extensions, and mobile applications with React Native.
+When I'm not coding, I'm probably studying.
+If it's neither of those, I'm playing games (ZZZ, Valorant, The Finals, etc.), doing tiktok edits @khydsai.fx, or sleeping peacefully.

-(Kinda) fun facts about me: I'm biracial (half thai, half nigerian)!
-If i'm not coding you'll most likely find me gaming (Valorant, Strinova, etc).
-I'm a big fan of all things speed - hopefully one day I'll get to drive a Mustang GTD.

 **Some projects**